Totalvery/totalvery/readme.md

 ## Instruction

-_First of all, you need US IP because some apps where Totalvery crawls data in real-time may not be available in your country other than US.
-You can set US IP with VPN._
+_First of all, you need a __US IP__ because some apps where Totalvery crawls data in real-time may not be available in your country other than the US.
+You can set a US IP with VPN.
+Then, you have to install __Docker__ in order to build the environment._

 To run this app: